ikiusen/Ikiusen/README.md

 ### Hello there! 👋

-I'm Thiago, I'm 22 years old and I'm a System Analyst student.
+I'm Thiago, I'm 22 years old and I'm a System Analyst.

 Here you'll find mostly code made while studing, in the future I'll try to start making some personal projects.